notaryproject/specifications/specs/signature-specification.md

 - Payload/Message `m`: The data that is integrity protected - e.g. descriptor of the artifact being signed.
 - Signed attributes `v`: The signature metadata that is integrity protected - e.g. signature expiration time, creation time, etc.
 - Unsigned attributes `u`: These attributes are not signed by the signing key that generates the signature.
-We anticipate unsigned attributes contain content that may be signed by an different party e.g. Certificate chain signed by a CA, or Timestamping countersignature signed by a TSA.
+We anticipate unsigned attributes contain content that may be signed by a different party e.g. Certificate chain signed by a CA, or Timestamping countersignature signed by a TSA.
 - Cryptographic signatures `s`: The digital signatures computed on payload and signed attributes.

 A signature envelope is `e = {m, v, u, s}` where `s` is signature.